coolkidscoding/IntroductoryJava/Lessons/Lesson03/Lesson03.md

         class derived-class extends base-class {
             // methods and fields
         }

+### Polymorphism

+This OOP feature allows an object to differentiate itself from other objects eventhough the same method is being used.

 ---

 ##### **Cool Kids Coding School 2022, for any questions or comments contact info@coolkidscodingschool.com**